Compact operator on Hilbert space: Simultaneous diagonalization

-Then if G were compact then there is a unique decomposition of H into a countable direct sum of finite-dimensional, irreducible, invariant subspaces (this is essentially diagonalisation of the family of operators $G\subseteq U(H)$).
-If G were not compact, but were abelian, then diagonalisation is not achieved, but we get a unique continuous decomposition of H into 1-dimensional invariant subspaces.
+Then if G were compact then there is a unique decomposition of $H$ into a countable direct sum of finite-dimensional, irreducible, invariant subspaces (this is essentially diagonalisation of the family of operators $G\subseteq U(H)$).
+If $G$ were not compact, but were abelian, then diagonalisation is not achieved, but we get a unique continuous decomposition of $H$ into 1-dimensional invariant subspaces.

 Compact normal operator

 The family of Hermitian matrices is a proper subset of matrices that are unitarily diagonalizable.
-A matrix M is unitarily diagonalizable if and only if it is normal, i.e., M*M = MM*.
+A matrix $M$ is unitarily diagonalizable if and only if it is normal, i.e., $M^\ast M=MM^\ast$.
 Similar statements hold for compact normal operators.